YiJohnZhang/nodejs_microservice_prototyper/README.md

 Motivation for this:
 - flashbacks of that disastrous attempt at TDD
+- allowing a software engineer to be fully capable of designing a web app w/ a spreadsheet sounds pretty cool + they could already handle the code => a software engineer can work on the **WHOLE** software system: both design and development. in terms of skill specialization, probably the only necessary roles will be ui/ux designer and an intermediary between the client and development team.
 - supreme laziness.
-- make a software engie capable of designing a web app w/ a spreadsheet sounds pretty cool + they could handle the code => a software engie can design both the whole software system.

 implementaiotn ideas:
 - adjacency matrix, 0 => no rel (no self rel) & int for edge to map to a text description.